K87 Dettelbach Vineyard Observatory with old equipment

 But this shouldn't be the climax of the story ...

-Finally, Bavarian television contacted me and asked for a film about the asteroid discovery on the Franco-German broadcaster arte.
+The Bavarian television contacted me and asked for a film about the asteroid discovery on the Franco-German broadcaster ARTE.

-The result was a nice report about the asteroid Maidbronn, which was broadcast several times by X: enius.
+The result was a nice report about the discovery of the asteroid Maidbronn, which was broadcast several times by scientific television series X:enius.

 This great experience around the confirmation of my first asteroid discovery inspired me to continue my little contribution to the exploration of space.